 Pneumonia is an infection in one or both of the lungs.
-If your child has pneumonia, you’re likely to notice changes in his breathing, as well as symptoms including a high fever, a nasty cough and increased irritability.
+If your child has pneumonia, you’re likely to notice changes in his breathing, as well as symptoms including a high fever, a moist cough, increased irritability and unusual tiredness.

 Causes of pneumonia

 Pneumonia can be caused by a virus or more rarely a bacteria.
 The infection stops the lungs from working properly.

 The main job of the lungs is to move oxygen from the air into the bloodstream.
 When they’re infected, the lungs can’t do their job as well as normal.

 - might be short of breath or have difficulty breathing

 - might complain of sharp chest pains when she breathes deeply or coughs

 - might have a tummy ache and might vomit

 Most children also lose their appetite and might not want to drink.
 A younger baby might just look very ill and breathe rapidly, without showing any of the other symptoms above.

 Young babies and children with severe pneumonia are at risk of dehydration.